Fun Scimitar Oryx Facts For Kids | Kidadl

 What type of animal is a scimitar oryx?

-Scimitar oryx, scientifically known as oryx dammah is an elegant looking antelope that’s now extinct in the wild.
+Scimitar oryx, scientifically known as oryx dammah is an elegant-looking antelope that’s now extinct in the wild.
 Conservation scientists in African countries are working on captive breeding programs to plan the successful reintroduction of this wild animal into their suitable natural habitat.
 African countries like Tunisia, Niger, and north-central Chad are under consideration.

-A popular question is, are the scimitar horned oryx extinct?
-On the verge, but not yet!
 The Sahara Conservation Fund in partnership with other environmental agencies has launched the ‘Scimitar-horned Oryx Reintroduction Programme’.
 They aim to release five hundred of the herding animals into the wild.
 Efforts are being made to find the ideal habitat for the oryx dammah and restore them in the wild with protection in Chad, Tunisia, Morocco, Senegal, and Niger.

-The desert species oryx scimitar horned antelope are being bred in captivity under a specific program under the Sahara Conservation Fund.
-In the first conservation attempt, fourteen captive bred oryx were released in a remote region in Chad.
+The desert species oryx scimitar-horned antelope are being bred in captivity under a specific program under the Sahara Conservation Fund.
+In the first conservation attempt, fourteen captive-bred oryx were released in a remote region in Chad.

 What class of animal does a scimitar oryx belong to?

-The scimitar horned oryx are mammals.
+The scimitar-horned oryx are mammals.

 How many scimitar oryxes are there in the world?

 The scimitar oryx species vanished from the wild due to human interference in their natural habitat, and lack of conservation efforts.
-The oryx dammah scimitar horned antelopes were specially hunted for their horns and meat.
+The oryx dammah, scimitar-horned antelopes, were specially hunted for their horns and meat.

 Several oryx scimitar horn antelopes have been released in the wild with continuous monitoring and protection.
-Now, more than three hundred scimitar horned oryx roam around free in the wild.
+Now, more than three hundred scimitar-horned oryx roam around free in the wild.
 The effort taken by Sahara Conservation Fund to reinstate the African scimitar oryx is truly encouraging.

-The population of the oryx dammah scimitar horned animals in captivity is now in the thousands, ranging from five to ten thousand or more.
+The population of the oryx dammah scimitar-horned animals in captivity is now in the thousands, ranging from five to ten thousand or more.

 Where does a scimitar oryx live?

-The scimitar horned oryx lives in the arid desert regions around the Sahara Desert in Africa.
+The scimitar-horned oryx lives in the arid desert regions around the Sahara Desert in Africa.

 Centuries ago, huge herds of scimitar oryx, the desert-adapted herbivorous animals roamed freely around the Sahara Desert and the semi-arid Sahel regions of Northern Africa.
 Their trail covered vast areas of Egypt, Niger, Morocco, Tunisia, Mali, Libya, Algeria, Chad, Mali, and Sudan.

-Indiscriminate scimitar horned oryx hunting, and loss of habitat have led to a steady decline and these animals disappeared from the wild.
+Indiscriminate scimitar-horned oryx hunting, and loss of habitat have led to a steady decline and these animals disappeared from the wild.

-To avoid scimitar horned oryx extinction, these animals are being bred in captivity before introducing them into their natural habitat.
+To avoid scimitar-horned oryx extinction, these animals are being bred in captivity before introducing them into their natural habitat.

 What is a scimitar oryx's habitat?

-It is believed that the scimitar horned oryx is not a true desert antelope species.
+It is believed that the scimitar-horned oryx is not a true desert antelope species.
 They thrived in the Sahelian grasslands and sparsely acacia-covered woodlands between the Sahara Desert and the savanna.
 The herds of these antelopes adapted well to the desert heat but their ideal habitat is the semi-desert condition.

-These antelopes have a network of thin blood vessels spread close to the nasal passage.
-These blood vessels carry blood from the animal’s heart to the brain, which is among the more heat sensitive organs of the body.
-By carrying blood from the heart, the network of fine blood vessels help the body to cool down before it finally reaches its brain.
+By carrying blood from the heart, the network of fine blood vessels helps the body to cool down before it finally reaches its brain.
 These animals can tolerate an internal body temperature that is considerably higher than other animals to cope with the desert heat.

 The anatomy of the scimitar oryx allows them to tolerate very high temperatures which would be considered lethal to most mammals.
 These animals can also survive without drinking water as they don’t perspire much.